mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-ugettext.markdown

-title: django.utils.translation ugettext code examples
+title: django.utils.translation ugettext Example Code
 category: page
 slug: django-utils-translation-ugettext-examples
-sortorder: 500011504
+sortorder: 500011509
 toc: False
 sidebartitle: django.utils.translation ugettext
-meta: Python example code for the ugettext function from the django.utils.translation module of the Django project.
+meta: Python example code for the ugettext callable from the django.utils.translation module of the Django project.

-ugettext is a function within the django.utils.translation module of the Django project.
+ugettext is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-cms